-If the total mechanically treated area is less than 0.2 acres and the project is less than 0.3 acres in cumulative impact, the project is MEDIUM tier.
-If the total mechanically treated area is greater than or equal to 0.2 acres or the project is greater than or equal to 0.3 acres in cumulative impact, the project is HIGH tier.
+If the total mechanically and herbicide treated area is less than 1 acre or 1,000 linear feet and the project is less than 5 acres in total impact, the project is medium tier.
+If the total mechanically and herbicide treated area is greater than or equal to 1 acre or 1,000 linear feet or the project is greater than or equal to 5 acres in total impact, the project is high tier.

 The following tiering shall apply to notifying (Category B) projects that involve sediment removal or disturbance.
+Low tier sediment removal or management projects in areas lacking vegetation or with only invasive vegetation may be repeated and still qualify as low tier.
+If a project would otherwise meet the criteria for a low tier project, but the project includes diversion and dewatering, the project is medium tier.

 Will sediment removal or disturbance be conducted by hand only?
-If yes, the project is LOW tier.
-If not, go to C.
+If yes, the project is low tier.
+If not, go to B.

 Will sediment removal or disturbance be conducted above top of bank only?
 If yes, go to 1.
 If not, go to C.

-If the project is less than 0.2 acres or 400 linear feet total cumulative impact, the project is LOW tier.
-If the project is between 0.2-0.5 acres or 400-1,000 linear feet total cumulative impact, the project is MEDIUM tier.
-If the project is greater than 0.5 acres or 1,000 linear feet total cumulative impact, the project is HIGH tier.
+If the project is less than 0.2 acres or 400 linear feet total cumulative impact, the project is low tier.
+If the project is between 0.2-0.5 acres or 400-1,000 linear feet total cumulative impact, the project is medium tier.
+If the project is greater than 0.5 acres or 1,000 linear feet total cumulative impact, the project is high tier.

 Will the project be less than 0.2 acres or 400 linear feet total cumulative impact?
-If yes, the project is MEDIUM tier.
-If not, the project is HIGH tier.
+If yes, the project is medium tier.
+If not, the project is high tier.

 The following tiering shall apply to notifying (Category B) projects that involve removal or management of both vegetation and sediment.